vuxcode/pr1-project-Josefin-animation/time-report.md

 >2025-10-23 - just made the buttons above the code, dont currently work, most likely not more than 10 mins

 >2025-10-24 - gave comments and created the basic functions for the program.
-10 minutes or less, yet to test if it works as intended

-works

-added prompt to ask for name

-only displays the question asked in it so not working as id like,
+10 minutes or less, added prompt to ask for name. only displays the question asked in it so not working as id like,

 >2025-10-27 work on the bare minimum to make it work